gavdraper/gavdraper.github.io/_drafts/2019-01-19-Supercharged-UDFs.md

 ---
 layout: post
-title: Supercharge Your Scalar Functions By Switching To Table Value Functions
+title: Supercharge Your SQL Server Scalar Functions By Switching To Table Value Functions
-date: '2019-01-17 06:34:01'
+date: '2019-01-18 07:35:17'
 tags: performance-tuning tsql
 ---
 User defined functions in SQL server can cause all kinds of performance problems, there are however some tricks that are well worth knowing when you can't avoid using them...